andre-ye/andre-ye.github.io/history/winter/lectures/freedom-now.md

 <br>

 ### Creating White America: Consumer Society
-- Workers as consumers could be the economic engine of growth in the postwar period, facilitaitng ht eprocess of federal spending.
+- Workers as consumers could be the economic engine of growth in the postwar period, facilitating ht process of federal spending.
 - Creates the American middle class for the first time.

 <br>